kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   - Service addresses: 1 service IP address per service
 - Kube-DNS is expected to be End-of-Life soon, so dual-stack testing will be performed using coreDNS.
 - External load balancers that rely on Kubernetes services for load balancing functionality will only work with the IP family that matches the IP family of the cluster's service CIDR.
 - Dual-stack support for Kubernetes orchestration tools other than kubeadm (e.g. miniKube, KubeSpray, etc.) are considered outside of the scope of this proposal.
+Communication about how to enable dual-stack functionality will be documented appropriately in-order so that aformentioned tools may choose to enable it for use.

 ## Proposal